OmniCloudOrg/OmniCloud-Full/Notes/Omni_Deploy.md

 ## Registry Integration

 Omni provides flexible container registry integration to suit various operational requirements.
-The platform includes an internal registry that runs as a container within the Omni cluster, offering a pre-configured solution that requires no additional setup.
+The platform includes an internal registry that runs as a container application within the Omni cluster, deployed and managed by the Orchestrator just like OmniForge and other system applications.
+This internal registry offers a pre-configured solution that requires no additional setup, while still benefiting from Omni's container management capabilities.

 For environments with existing registry infrastructure, Omni supports external registries including Docker Hub, AWS ECR, Azure ACR, and other compatible services.
 Registry authentication is handled securely through the platform's credential management system.
 The platform maintains comprehensive image metadata for auditing, versioning, and compliance purposes, making it easier to track image lineage and deployment history.

 > [!IMPORTANT]
 > In air-gapped environments, you will need to leverage Omni's internal registry or a self-deployed container image registry that all Omni services can access.
 External registries requiring internet connectivity will not be available in such environments.